liteflow-labs/liteflow-js/docs/hooks/useCreateOffer.md

     takerAddress?: string
     expiredAt: Date | null
     auctionId?: string
   }) => Promise<string>, // createOffer. function to create an Offer
   {
     activeStep: CreateOfferStep, // returns different values depending on the current creation step
-    transactionHash: string | undefined   // returns the transaction hash after transaction has been placed on the blockchain }
+    transactionHash: string | undefined, // returns the transaction hash after transaction has been placed on the blockchain },
 ]
 ```